Leather subculture

 Leather subculture denotes practices and styles of dress organized around sexual activities that involve leather garments, such as leather jackets, vests, boots, chaps, harnesses, or other items.
 Wearing leather garments is one way that participants in this culture self-consciously distinguish themselves from mainstream sexual cultures.
-Many participants associate leather culture with BDSM (Bondage/Discipline, Dominance/Submission, Sado/Masochism, also called "SM" or "S&M") practices and its many subcultures.
+Many participants associate leather culture with BDSM practices and its many subcultures.
 For some, black leather clothing is an erotic fashion that expresses heightened masculinity or the appropriation of sexual power; love of motorcycles, motorcycle clubs and independence; and/or engagement in sexual kink or leather fetishism.

 History

-Male leather culture has existed since the late 1940s, when it likely grew out of post-WWII biker culture.
-Pioneering motorcycle clubs included the Satyrs Motorcycle Club, established in Los Angeles in 1954; Oedipus Motorcycle Club, also established in Los Angeles in 1958, and the New York Motorbike Club.
-Early San Francisco clubs included the Warlocks and the California Motor Club, while early clubs in Sydney included the South Pacific Motor Club (SPMC).
+The emergence of gay leather as a coherent subculture can be traced back to the second half of the 1940s and the 1950s in major cities of the US.
+Later, it also developed in other urban centers in most industrialized capitalist countries.
+While gay leather developed 20 years after heterosexual European and American fetish styles, it did so relatively isolated from those existing circles and organizations.

+Although there is some evidence of BDSM activities among gay men before the Second World War, this "pre-leather" scene has not been extensively researched.
+Due to pathologization and criminal prosecution of homosexuality and kinkiness in many parts of the world, many practitioners were extremely cautious and secretive about their activities.
+As a result, only few sources have survived.
+The same is true for the early days of the leather scene after World War II.
+One exception is Samuel Steward (1909–1993) who lived in the US and extensively documented his kinky sexual encounters with other men.
+He also was part of a study of gay BDSM practices by Alfred Kinsey in 1949.